-Nevada Silver Corporation (formerly NBS Capital Inc.) Management's Discussion and Analysis Year ended December 31, 2021
+Nevada Silver Corporation Management's Discussion and Analysis Three months ended March 31, 2022 and 2021

-Dated: May 2, 2022
+Dated: May 30, 2022

-The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Nevada Silver Corporation (formerly NBS Capital Inc.) ("NSC") was prepared by management of the Company as at May 2, 2022, and should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the years ended December 31, 2021 and 2020 (the "Financial Statements").
-The Financial Statements include the financial information of NSC and its wholly-owned and controlled subsidiaries, Electric Metals (USA) Limited ("EML"), Electric Metals (USA) Inc., North American Silver Corp. ("NAS"), Centennial Mining Inc., and North Star Manganese Inc. ("NSM") (together the "Company").
+The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Nevada Silver Corporation ("NSC") was prepared by management of the Company as at May 30, 2022, and should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and notes thereto for the three months ended March 31, 2022 (the "Financial Statements").
+These condensed interim consolidated financial statements include the financial information of NBS and its wholly-owned and controlled subsidiaries, Electric Metals (USA) Limited ("EML"), Electric Metals (USA) Inc., North American Silver Corp. ("NAS"), Centennial Mining Inc. and North Star Manganese Inc ("NSM") (together the "Company").
 Additional information relating to the Company is available on SEDAR at www.sedar.com.

-The Financial Statements have been prepared by management and have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
+The Financial Statements have been prepared by management and have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
 All amounts are expressed in Canadian dollars unless otherwise stated.
 Other information contained in this document has also been prepared by management and is consistent with the data contained in the Financial Statements.